Is Your Pup a Splooter? Learn More About the ‘Superman’ Stretch

 Communication

-Dogs are constantly communicating via their body language, and in some cases, splooting can serve as a useful form of non-verbal communication
+Dogs are constantly communicating via their body language, and in some cases, splooting can serve as a useful form of non-verbal communicationopens in a new tab.

 For instance, given that a dog might sploot when they are feeling relaxedopens in a new tab and unthreatened, it can be a helpful signal to both humans and other dogs.
 The posture communicates a sense of ease and contentment, indicating that the dog feels safe in their current environment.